comorment/containers/README.md

 For an overview of available software, see [here](docs/README.md).

-Most of these tools are packaged into singularity containers (<https://sylabs.io/singularity/>) and shared in the [singularity](https://github.com/comorment/containers/tree/main/singularity) folder of this repository.
-You can download individual containers using GitHub's ``Download`` button, or clone the entire repository from the command line as described in the [INSTALL.md](./INSTALL.md) file.
+Most of these tools are packaged into Singularity Image Format files (<https://github.com/apptainer/sif>), compatible with both Singularity (<https://sylabs.io/singularity/>) and Apptainer (<https://apptainer.org>) and shared in the [containers](https://github.com/comorment/containers/tree/main/containers) folder of this repository.
+You can download individual container files as described in the [INSTALL.md](./INSTALL.md) file.

 Many of the tools require additional reference data provided in the [reference](https://github.com/comorment/containers/tree/main/reference) folder of this repository.
 Certain reference data can not be made publicly available, in which case we provide access instructions in a separate GitHub repository: